tats-u/markdown-escaped-space/README.md

 This is useful for:
 - Keeping titles and names together on a single line
-- Preventing separation of abbreviations from units (e.g., "5\  cm")
+- Preventing separation of abbreviations from units (e.g., "5&nbsp;cm")
 - Professional typography where specific spacing rules apply

 > [!NOTE]